 Those who pursue excellence work hard.
 They are committed to their goals.
 They are always willing to go the extra mile multiple times.
 Spending longer hours at work is not at all considered a burden.
 They do not wait for someone to egg them on.
 Without fanfare they surpass and do more than what is expected of them.

 Those who pursue excellence do not bother who gets the credit.
 They are balanced persons knowing their own strengths and not longing for emotional pats on their back.
 Their focus is always on getting the job done as perfectly as possible and never on how many medals they’ve showcased for themselves in the process.
-In one word, these people are not at all insecure in the workplace.
+In one word, these people are not at all insecure at the workplace.

 Those who pursue excellence constantly assess what kind of changes they need to make to keep themselves sharp and polished.
 Sometimes, some projects do not take off as expected and some are shelved.
 Sometimes the market changes so fast that one has to quickly package products and services differently.
 This calls for courage to change and these people embrace change.